leifbr/f5certlabs/docs/class2/module12/lab1.rst

 *Q2.
 What is the status of your new virtual server?
 Why?*

-Unchecked (blue square) because there is nothing to check.
+Unchecked (blue square) because there is nothing to monitor.

 More on Transparent Virtual Servers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~